 Executors are charged with carrying out the instructions you leave in your Will.
 It is ideal to appoint two people you trust, such as loved ones or professional advisers.
 It is a good idea to let your loved ones know that you are leaving a gift to charity in your Will, so they are aware of your wishes.

 You may wish to list your beneficiaries as well as gifts you want to leave them.
 These could be loved ones as well as charities you care about.
-You can bequeath anything from personal assets
+You can bequeath anything from personal assets to property.

 It is very important to keep your Will up to date to ensure your wishes are met.
 At such a difficult time, this could cause your family and friends even more heartache.
 It’s important to review your Will regularly – at least once every five years or if you have any major life changes (such as getting married or having children or grandchildren).